naolsen/fctbases/README.md

 # fctbases
-Easy-to-use, efficient implementations of functional bases for use in functional data analysis and elsewhere.
+R-package: Easy-to-use, efficient implementations of functional bases for use in functional data analysis and elsewhere.

 `fctbases` implements some of the common linear functional bases such as B-splines and Fourier bases and stores these internally as C++ objects, accesssed from R as normal functions.
 In this way there is no need for initializing an R object every time a basis is used in R. One simply initializes the desired basis, which is returned as an R function that one calls with desired time point and possibly coefficients.
 All calculations are implemented in C++.
 By  moving some of computations to the time when objects are initialized, this speeds up some of the computations the even more.
 The package takes care of the internal bookkeeping of C++ objects and ensures the validity of these.